 Best time to visit:

-The hill station Abbott Mount has a pleasant cool climate all through year.
+The hill station Abbott Mount has a pleasant cool climate all through the year.

 Summers (March to June) are very pleasant with temperatures touching down to 10°C during nights and reaching a maximum of 20°C during day times.
 Tourist would like to explore the natural beauty during this season.

 Monsoons (July to September) offers intermittent showers and cooler than summers.
-The place looks marvelous during showers.
+The place looks marvellous during showers.